-If this procedure doesn't work, you can insert the Applications Install DVD and hold down the D key to use Apple Hardware Test.
+If this procedure doesn't work, you can insert the Applications Install DVD to use Apple Hardware Test.
+For more information, see the Apple Hardware Test Read Me file on the Applications Install DVD that came with your computer.

 Problems with Your Internet Connection